 In Numeracy, our students attained similar results to the average achievement in like schools in 2014.
-By 2016 our students achieved well above the average achievement in all Australian schools.
+By 2017 our students achieved substantially above average achievement in comparison to similar schools and above average achievement in comparison to all Australian schools.